 Fig. 7.
-Map of field site showing position of camp and listening posts (Source: GoogleEarth/Myanmar Primate Conservation Program).
+Map of field site showing position of camp and listening posts (Source: GoogleEarth/Myanmar Primate Conservation Program). - Karte des Untersuchungsgebietes mit der Position des Camps und der einzelnen Hörposten, von denen aus die Gibbongesänge erfasst wurden.

 Fig. 8.
-Camp site at 04:45 in the morning: the teams are preparing to walk to their respective listening posts, 27 Nov 2008.
-Photo: Thomas Geissmann.
+Camp site at 04:45 in the morning: the teams are preparing to walk to their respective listening posts, 27 Nov.
+2008.
+Photo: Thomas Geissmann. - Das Lager um 04:45 Uhr am Morgen: Die einzelnen Teams bereiten sich auf die tägliche Wanderung zu ihren Hörposten vor.

 Each listening post was manned by at least two surveyors.
-On the listening posts, watches of the surveyors were synchronized with the GMT of the GPS.
+At the listening posts, watches of the surveyors were synchronized with the GMT of the GPS.
 Time, compass direction, estimated distance, and type of all gibbon songs were recorded on a field form.
 Compass bearing and distance estimates were checked by two surveyors.
 Song types included (1) solo song bouts, (2) duets with two singers, (3) duets with more than two singers, (4) duets with unknown number of singers.
-A template of the field form is presented in Appendix 1 of this report.
-Hoolock song bouts have an average duration of 15-20 min (Feeroz and Islam, 1992; Gittins and Tilson, 1984; Lan et al., 1999; Tilson, 1979).
+Hoolock song bouts have an average duration of 15-20 min (Feeroz and Islam, 1992; Gittins and Tilson, 1984; Lan et al., 1999;

+Tilson, 1979).
 If a song interval (silence) was longer than 5 minutes, the calls after the interval were recognised as a new song bout.